conchyliculture/wikipoff/README.md

 # WikipOff

 ## About
 This app is an offline [Wikipedia](https://www.wikipedia.org/) reader.
-It helps any one with a few Gb of space on their android storage to be always right in arguments, whether or not they have a dataplan.
+Its purpose is to help anyone with a few Gb of space on their android storage to be always right in arguments, whether or not they have a dataplan.

 # WARNING